Freight Collect, Prepaid & Third-Party Terms Explained

-When it comes to moving LTL freight, it’s important to know the differences between the 3 primary types of freight charges that you will encounter; collect, prepaid, and third-party.
+When it comes to moving LTL freight, it's important to know the differences between the 3 primary types of freight charges that you will encounter: collect, prepaid, and third-party.
+In this blog post, we'll break down each type so you can better understand billing responsibilities and negotiate more favorable carrier contracts.

 The differences between these types of freight charges ultimately affect who to bill and when.
 Knowing and understanding the differences between these on your Bill of Lading (BOL) is not only useful, but it is also necessary when dealing with LTL freight.
 Understanding these terms can also help you better negotiate future contracts with carriers in order to ensure you're getting your preferred terms before moving forward.